Masood96/kickstarter-analysis/README.md

 - What are some limitations of this dataset?

-Some limitations can be that Loiuse may not be present the data correctly.
+Some limitations can be that Loiuse may not have presented the data correctly.

 - What are some other possible tables and/or graphs that we could create?